Cold Shrimp Salad with Dill

 Note: Sometimes I add a little diced cucumber to this shrimp salad!

-If you use fresh, raw shrimp, you’ll need to cook them first.
+If you use fresh, raw shrimp or frozen uncooked shrimp, you’ll need to cook them first.
 For best results and amazing flavor, I highly recommend using fresh shrimp.

 If you’re using canned salad shrimp, just drain, rinse and chop into small pieces or leave whole and lightly season with seasoning.